SolaceProducts/solace-services-info/README.md

 # Solace Services Info

-Solace Services Info is a lightweight library which defines the common models used in creating Solace Messaging service connections.
-Packaged within this project is also a utility that applications deployed on a non-cloud-platform may use for fetching Solace Messaging service credentials.
+Solace Services Info is a lightweight library which defines the common models used to describe Solace Messaging service connections.
+Packaged within this project is also a utility which non-cloud-platform-deployed applications can use to fetch Solace Messaging service credentials.

 ## Contents